mli/new-docs/python/guide/module/gluon/parameters.md

 net.collect_params()['dense1_bias'].data()
 ```

-By adding a regular expression as an argument to `collect_params` function, we can select only a particular set of parameters whose names are matched by the regular expression.
+By adding a regular expression as an argument to `collect_params` method, we can select only a particular set of parameters whose names are matched by the regular expression.

 ```{.python .input  n=8}
 print(net.collect_params('.*weight'))